phase1geo/tke/doc/md/TKE Developer Guide/Syntax Handling/File Format.md

 The embedded value is used to describe one or more language syntaxes that are either embedded in the language syntax between starting/ending syntax (ex., PHP within HTML) or are mixed in with the current language syntax (ex., C within C\++).
 The value is made up of a list of embedded language descriptions where each language description contains either one or three elements as follows:

 	embedded {
-	  {language ?start_expression end_expression?}+
+	  {language {?{start_expression end_expression} ...?}+
 	}

 The specified language must be an existing language syntax that is provided natively with TKE or is provided via a plugin.
-The start\_expression and end\_expression values are regular expressions that describe the syntax for the start and end of the language syntax (if the language is embedded in the parent language as a block).
-If the embedded language is intermixed in syntax with the parent language (as is the case with C/C\++), then no start\_expression and end\_expression values should be specified for the language description.
+The _start\_expression_ and _end\_expression_ values are regular expressions that describe the syntax for the start and end of the language syntax (if the language is embedded in the parent language as a block).
+Note that TKE's syntax definition allows for more than one start/end patterns for a given embedded language.
+If the embedded language is intermixed in syntax with the parent language (as is the case with C/C\++), then no _start\_expression_ and _end\_expression_ values should be specified for the language description.
 For examples of embedded language description, see the HTML.syntax and C\++.syntax files in the data/syntax installation directory.

 #### matchcharsallowed